Mysteryem/AvatarBuilder/README.md

 To update the addon, follow the same steps as installation, but either disable or remove the current version of the addon before replacing it with the new version.

 Alternatively, after following all the installation instructions, disable the addon and then re-enable it to cause it to reload with the new version.

-Though, if you update this way, make sure to close the Pose Library Asset Picker if the active object is an armature set to use a Pose Library Pose, close any UI popups from the addon and finish using any Operators from the addon, otherwise Blender might crash.
+When updating, make sure to close the Pose Library Asset Picker if the active object is an armature set to use a Pose Library Pose, close any UI popups from the addon and finish using any Operators from the addon, otherwise Blender might crash.

 ## Requirements